 Pursuant to D.21-05-030 and D.22-01-004, SDG&E is in the process of implementing the RPS voluntary allocation process for 2023 delivery.
-SDG&E submitted its pro forma allocation contracts for approval on February 28, 2022, and received approval on June 23,2022.
-Once SDG&E receives Commission approval of the contract templates, At the time of this October Update filing, SDG&E will commence the process of has finalizeding and signed the terms of each RPS voluntary allocation contracts with for the eligible Load Serving Entities ("LSE") in its territory that accepted RPS allocations for 2023.
-These allocation credits are reflected in the 2023 revenue requirement for PABA in this filing.
+SDG&E submitted its pro forma allocation contracts for approval on February 28, 2022.
+Once SDG&E receives Commission approval of the contract templates, SDG&E will commence the process of finalizing the terms of each contract for the eligible Load Serving Entities ("LSE") in its territory that accept RPS allocations for 2023.

-In addition, on February 19, 2022, SDG&E filed Advice Letter ("AL") 3936 E requesting approval of two bilateral contracts to sell a significant amount of bundled RECs to San Diego Community Power ("SDCP") and California Energy Alliance ("CEA") with deliveries beginning in 2022.
-On April 15, 2022, the Commission issued draft Resolution E 5206 which would approve the proposed transactions with SDCP and CEA without modifications.
+In addition, on February 19, 2022, SDG&E filed Advice Letter ("AL") 3936-E requesting approval of two bilateral contracts to sell a significant amount of bundled RECs to San Diego Community Power ("SDCP") and California Energy Alliance ("CEA") with deliveries beginning in 2022.
+On April 15, 2022, the Commission issued draft Resolution E-5206 which would approve the proposed transactions with SDCP and CEA without modifications.
 These two counterparties have already signed agreements to purchase bundled RECs beginning in 2022 with the understanding that the sales transactions will convert to PCIA REC allocations at the beginning of 2023.
-They also stated in their Joint CCA response to protests of this AL that "after 2022, SDCP and CEA will voluntarily elect to receive 100% of their allocation of long term bundled RECs in the Voluntary Allocation Market Offer ("VAMO") process.
+They also stated in their Joint CCA response to protests of this AL that "after 2022, SDCP and CEA will voluntarily elect to receive 100% of their allocation of long-term bundled RECs in the Voluntary Allocation Market Offer ("VAMO") process.
 The draft Resolution was approved on May 19, 20221, and therefore SDG&E is including the forecasted REC sales/allocation revenue for these two contracts in this initial 2023 ERRA Forecast filing.
-In addition, SDG&E has submitted in its August 15, 2022 Draft 2022 RPS Procurment Plan Update is also assuming that it will take 100% of its own REC allocations, and therefore those revenues to PABA and corresponding debits to ERRA are included in this ERRA Forecast.
-SDG&E however reserves the right under D.21 05 030 to take less than its full allocation.
+In addition, SDG&E is also assuming that it will take 100% of its own REC allocations, and therefore those revenues to PABA and corresponding debits to ERRA are included in this ERRA Forecast.
+SDG&E however reserves the right under D.21-05-030 to take less than its full allocation.

 In addition to SDCP and CEA, SDG&E has several other LSEs in its territory that will also have options to receive allocations of RECs.
 Because SDG&E does not at this time have signed agreements with them, no estimates for potential revenues are included in this forecast.
 If allocation contracts are signed after this May ERRA forecast is filed but before the October update is due, the impacts will be included in the October update PCIA calculations.